Opendigitalradio/dablin/README.md

 ## Usage

-You can either use the console version `dablin` or the GTK GUI version `dablin_gtk`.
+The console executable is called `dablin`, the GTK GUI executable `dablin_gtk`.
 Use `-h` to get an overview of all available options.

+(Currently no desktop files are installed so it is not easy to start DABlin direct from GNOME Shell.
+For no, at least, start DABlin from a console.)

 DABlin processes frame-aligned DAB ETI-NI recordings.
 If no filename is specified, `stdin` is used for input.